lemmons-123/LemmonsCyberWork-Rep/LemmonsCyberWork-Rep/CTF Write Ups/README.md

 # CTF Write Ups

-This folder contains write-ups from CTF competitions and practices I've participated in, including PicoCTF and the Cyber Sentinel Challenge.
+This section documents my Capture the Flag (CTF) experience across platforms like PicoCTF, MetaCTF, TryHackMe, and the Cyber Sentinel Challenge.

-Each folder corresponds to a specific event and includes:
+Each folder includes:
-- Challenge descriptions
+- Challenge context and objectives
-- Tools used (e.g., strings, Ghidra, Burp Suite)
+- Tools and techniques used (e.g. Ghidra, Burp Suite, Wireshark)
-- Step-by-step problem solving
+- Step-by-step exploitation or analysis process
-- Flag capture where appropriate
+- Final flag capture and key takeaways